sakthipriyadhanusu/EX_3_IMPLICIT/README.md

-## EXPERIMENT:03  Implement an application that uses Intent(Implicit) using Android Studio.
+## EX-No:03  Implement an application that uses Implicit Intent using Android Studio.
 Design an Android application with a text field and an "Open in Browser" button.
 On pressing the button, the app should fetch the URL from the text field and open it in a browser using an Implicit Intent.

 ## AIM: